radius-project/bicep-types-aws/artifacts/bicep/aws/aws.apigateway/default/types.md

 ## Tag
 ### Properties
-* **Key**: string: The key name of the tag.
+* **Key**: string (Required): The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-* **Value**: string: The value for the tag.
+* **Value**: string (Required): The value for the tag.
 You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.

 ## Stage_Variables
 ### Properties